hhleroy97/video-skeleton-base/app/hands/README.md

 - `/hands/[visualId]` - Fullscreen view of a specific visual
 - `/hands/[visualId]/control-panel` - Control panel for a specific visual

+## Saved Configurations

+All visuals with configurable controls (Prism Hand, One Line, and Constellation) support saving and loading custom configurations.
+This allows you to:

+- **Save your current settings** with a custom name for later use
+- **Load previously saved configurations** to quickly switch between different visual styles
+- **Delete saved configurations** you no longer need

+### How to Use

+1. Adjust the sliders and controls to your desired settings
+2. In the "Saved Configurations" card, enter a name for your configuration
+3. Click "Save" to store the current settings
+4. To load a saved configuration, click the "Load" button next to the configuration name
+5. To delete a configuration, click the "Delete" button

+### Storage

+Configurations are stored in your browser's localStorage, so they persist across page refreshes but are specific to your browser and device.
+Each visual type (viz4, viz5, viz6) maintains its own separate list of saved configurations.

 ## Available Component Types

 - `PinchControlled3D` - 3D orbital system visualization